 10-year-old girl killed as school van overturns in UP's Kushinagar

-A 10-year-old girl was killed after a van carrying schoolkids overturned in Uttar Pradesh's Kushinagar district on Saturday, police said.
-The van was carrying nine other children, who, reports said, escaped unhurt.
+A 10-year-old girl was killed after an overcrowded and speeding van carrying schoolchildren overturned in Uttar Pradesh's Kushinagar district on Saturday, police said.
+The seven-seater van was carrying 15 other children, who, reports said, escaped unhurt.

-The vehicle had picked up the 10 schoolkids from Madanour Sukrouli village and it overturned near Sarangchapra village, Station House Officer (SHO), Khadda, Ram Ashish Yadav said, adding that the van was being driven at a very high speed.
+The vehicle had picked up the 16 children from Madanour Sukrouli village and it overturned near Sarangchapra village, Station House Officer (SHO), Khadda, Ram Ashish Yadav said, adding that the van was being driven at a very high speed.
 "The girl, Pratibha, came under the van as a door of the vehicle was missing," he said.

+Locals rushed the girl to the Khadda primary health centre, where doctors declared her dead, the police said.
+The driver, Rajesh (26), a resident of Khadda, fled the spot after the incident, they said.

-Uttar Pradesh Chief Minister Yogi Adityanath expressed grief over the death of the girl, a statement issued by the state government said in Lucknow.
+Uttar Pradesh Chief Minister Yogi Adityanath expressed grief over the death of the girl, said a statement issued by the government in Lucknow.
+When contacted, Assistant Regional Transport Officer (ARTO) of Kushinagar, Sandeep Kumar Pankaj said, "The seven-seater van had a fitness certificate and the driver had a license.
+But the van was carrying 16 children, which was more than double its capacity.
+Also, the driver was driving carelessly."

+He, however, said that no door of the van was missing and it might have broken during the accident.
+A letter has been sent to the government to cancel the registration of the school, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)